-- (a) a concept plan which depicts the overall landscape and urban design concept, and explain the rationale for the landscape and urban design proposals; - (b) developed design concepts, including principles for walking and cycling facilities and public transport; - (c) landscape and urban design details that cover the following: - (i) road design elements such as intersection form, carriageway gradient and associated earthworks contouring including cut and fill batters, and the interface with adjacent land uses and existing roads (including slip lanes), benching, spoil disposal sites, median width and treatment, roadside width and treatment; - (ii) roadside elements such as lighting, fencing, wayfinding and signage; - (iii) architectural and landscape treatment of all major structures, including bridges and retaining walls; - (iv) architectural and landscape treatment of noise barriers; - (v) landscape treatment and planting of permanent stormwater control wetlands and swales; - (vi) integration of passenger transport; - (vii) pedestrian and cycle facilities including paths, road crossings and dedicated pedestrian / cycle bridges or underpasses; - (viii) re-instatement of construction and site compound areas; and - (ix) features disturbed during construction and intended to be reinstated such as: - A. boundary features; - B. driveways; - C. accessways; and - D. fences; - (d) the ULDMP shall also include the following planting and maintenance details: - (i) planting design details including: - A. identification of existing trees and vegetation that will be retained with reference to the EMP (Condition 27).
-Where practicable, mature trees and native vegetation should be retained; - B. street trees, shrubs and ground cover suitable for the location; - C. treatment of fill slopes to integrate with adjacent land use, streams, riparian margins and open space zones; - D. identification of any planting requirements under the EMP (Condition 27); and - E. integration of any planting required by conditions of any resource consents for the project; - (ii) a planting programme including the staging of planting in relation to the construction programme which shall, as far as practicable, include provision for planting within each planting season following completion of each Stage of Work; and - (iii) detailed specifications relating to the following: - A. weed control and clearance; - B. pest animal management (to support plant establishment); - C. ground preparation (top soiling and decompaction); - D. mulching; and - E. plant sourcing and planting, including hydroseeding and grassing, and use of eco-sourced species.

-18. Construction Environmental Management Plan (CEMP)

-- (a) A CEMP shall be prepared prior to the Start of Construction for a Stage of Work.
-The objective of the CEMP is to set out the management procedures and construction methods to be undertaken to avoid, remedy or mitigate any adverse effects associated with Construction Works as far as practicable. - (b) To achieve the objective, the CEMP shall include: - (i) the roles and responsibilities of staff and contractors;
+17. The ULDMP(s) shall include: (a) a concept plan - which depicts the overall landscape and urban design concept, and explain the rationale for the landscape and urban design proposals; (b) developed design concepts, including principles for walking and cycling facilities and public transport; (c) landscape and urban design details - that cover the following: (i) road design - elements such as intersection form, carriageway gradient and associated earthworks contouring including cut and fill batters, and the interface with adjacent land uses and existing roads (including slip lanes), benching, spoil disposal sites, median width and treatment, roadside width and treatment; (ii) roadside elements - such as lighting, fencing, wayfinding and signage; (iii) architectural and landscape treatment of all major structures, including bridges and retaining walls; (iv) architectural and landscape treatment of noise barriers; (v) landscape treatment and planting of permanent stormwater control wetlands and swales; (vi) integration of passenger transport; (vii) pedestrian and cycle facilities including paths, road crossings and dedicated pedestrian / cycle bridges or underpasses; (viii) re-instatement of construction and site compound areas; and (ix) features disturbed during construction and intended to be reinstated such as: A. boundary features; B. driveways; C. accessways; and D. fences; (d) the ULDMP shall also include the following planting and maintenance details: () (i) planting design details including: A. identification of existing trees and vegetation that will be retained with reference to the EMP (Condition 27).
+Where practicable, mature trees and native vegetation should be retained; B. street trees, shrubs and ground cover suitable for the location; C. treatment of fill slopes to integrate with adjacent land use, streams, riparian margins and open space zones; D. identification of any planting requirements under the EMP (Condition 27); andE. integration of any planting required by conditions of any resource consents for the project; (ii) a planting programme including the staging of planting in relation to the construction programme which shall, as far as practicable, include provision for planting within each planting season following completion of each Stage of Work; and (iii) detailed specifications relating to the following: A. weed control and clearance; B. pest animal management (to support plant establishment); C. ground preparation (top soiling and decompaction); D. mulching; and E. plant sourcing and planting, including hydroseeding and grassing, E. plant sourcing and planting, including hydroseeding and grassing, and use of eco-sourced species. and use of 600-sourced species.
+Constructio ditiono 1 18. struction Environmental Management Plan (CEMP) (a) A CEMP shall be prepared prior to the Start of Construction for a Stage of Work.
+The objective of the CEMP is to set out the management procedures and construction methods to be undertaken to avoid, remedy or mitigate any adverse effects associated with Construction Works as far as practicable. (b) To achieve the objective, the CEMP shall include: () (i) the roles and responsibilities of staff and contractors;